The 3 Types of Quality Risk Management Tools and What They Do Best

 Steps:

-1. Select the process for analysis
+1. Select the process for analysis.

-3. Assess the extent of damage and/or severity value
+3. Assess the extent of damage and/or severity value.

-4. Define the occurrence and document the findings
+4. Define occurrence and document the findings.

-5. Obtain RPN and deploy mitigation actions
+5. Calculate the RPN and implement mitigation actions.

 Steps:

-2. Determine the severity, occurrence, and detectability values
+2. Determine severity, occurrence, and detectability values.

-3. Obtain RPN and prioritize the different failure modes
+3. Calculate RPN and prioritize failure modes.

-4. Define mitigation actions based on prioritization
+4. Define mitigation actions based on prioritization.

 Benefits:

-• Provides information for resource allocation
+• Supports informed resource allocation

 Benefits: